foxchys/ServiceRobot/README.md

 # ServiceRobot

-The project was designed for a service robot systerm。
+The project was designed for a service robot。
 ## UI
 Here's the user interface.The main project at the file "Srobot1.0".From the interface we can see that the robot can talk with us , face recognition and simple action performance.
 ![UI1](https://raw.githubusercontent.com/NikofoxS/ServiceRobot/master/pictures/ui1.png)